Merredin railway station: History

 When the main eastern railway line was converted to standard gauge in the late 1960s, a new station was built diagonally opposite.

 The original station is used as a museum.
 Exhibits include a G class steam locomotive and TA class diesel locomotive.

 In 2021–22, work began on constructing a second high-level platform to improve accessibility.
+Rail Express website reported that the high level platform was complete in October 2024.